nicktgr15/sac/README.md

 sac split-concat-wav -i path/to/labels-wavs.txt -o output
 ```

-If our label files look like the following:
+If our label files looks like the following:

 ```
 25.407824	27.037760	v